Digital and Business Skills

 What about after uni?

-This course offers excellent scope for any student wanting to start a career in sport, management, finance, marketing and a variety of other different business areas.
-Knowledge and expertise in sport and business are highly sought after by employers across a wide variety of sectors.
-This course will appeal to a range of applicants and there is no need to have studied these subjects before to be successful.
+This degree offers excellent scope for any student wanting to start a career in management, finance, marketing and a variety of other different business areas.
+Knowledge and expertise in business are highly sought after by employers across a wide variety of sectors.

 ENGLISH LANGUAGE REQUIREMENTS

-Maths and English at grade C/grade 4 or above.
+Maths and English at grade C or grade 4 or above.

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.